 Contact Lenses or Glasses

-So which are better for your particular needs and lifestyle — glasses or contacts?
-Here's a breakdown of the advantages and disadvantages of each type of eyewear to help you choose.
+So which is better for your specific needs and lifestyle: glasses or contact lenses?
+Here's a breakdown of the pros and cons of each type of goggle to help you make your choice.

 Advantages & Disadvantages of Contact Lenses and Glasses